 Last year I posted this when I was working on recipes for my book.
-This was my canning work around.
+This was my canning work.
 I hate having the stove on when it’s hot outside.
-But I wanted to enjoy cheap, organic heirlooms all winter and spring – and I did!
+I wanted to enjoy cheap, organic heirlooms all winter and spring – and I did!

 Another plus is that you can freeze heirlooms that aren’t acidic enough to can.

-So, go by some ugly, not perfect, seconds tomatoes this weekend.
+So, go buy some ugly, not perfect, seconds tomatoes this weekend.
 Ask the farmers and you’ll probably get a box cheap.
 Then you can enjoy them all winter long!

 This is an easy, free-form recipe.
 Give it a try and you’ll feel that satisfaction when you use your handy work in soups and stews later in the year.
 Try to cook the tomatoes on the same day you buy them if at all possible.